carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first argument and the return value are floating point numbers of the same type.
+The first argument and the return value are floating-point numbers of the same type.

 The second and third arguments specify the rounding mode and exception